 * Growth projections are based on the broader category “Health Therapy Professionals”.

-The number of audiologists in employment is small, but numbers rose quickly between 2006 and 2013.
-The growth in employment is expected to continue out to 2025, albeit at a slower rate.
+The number of audiologists in employment is small, but numbers rose between 2006 and 2013.
+The growth in employment is projected to continue out to 2028, but at a slower rate.
 This means it should not be too hard for new graduates to find employment.

 Source: Statistics NZ Census and MBIE projections

-Audiologists not on Immigration New Zealand's skill shortage list
+Audiologists are not on Immigration New Zealand's skill shortage list

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Audiologist vacancies are advertised through public media such as the Trade Me Jobs and Seek websites as well as the NZAS website.
+Audiologist vacancies may advertised through public media such as the Trade Me Jobs and Seek websites as well as the NZAS website.